Cookie preferences

 What is the best car to rent for a KL to Ipoh drive?

 A sedan is the ideal choice for the KL-to-Ipoh expressway drive.
-The Honda City (from RM124/day) and Toyota Vios (from RM138/day), both available from MJ Adventure Travel, offer excellent highway comfort, good fuel economy averaging RM50-60 for the round trip, and easy manoeuvrability for parking in Ipoh Old Town's narrow streets.
+The Honda City (from around RM 110/day) and Toyota Vios (from around RM 110/day), both available from MJ Adventure Travel, offer excellent highway comfort, good fuel economy averaging RM50–60 for the round trip, and easy manoeuvrability for parking in Ipoh Old Town's narrow streets.
 An SUV is unnecessary for this flat highway route.

 Is there parking available in Ipoh Old Town?